zju-bmi-lab/SPAIC/docs/source/index.rst

 special components when building some large and complex networks, :code:`Assembly` and :code:`Projection` , \
 which used to let the complex structures more clearly.

-2.1 Create Node and Neurongroups
+2.1 Create Node and NeuronGroups
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 For a network that uses **STCA** algorithm and recognize **MNIST** dataset, the node we need \
 is a :code:`Node.Encoder` layer as input to encode the input data, a :code:`clif NeuronGroup` \